Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Statistical Contamination Analyzer

 \textbf{Clean data for decomposition}.
-To achieve a high discriminability on mixed representations, our untangling model needs to accurately estimate the covariance matrix ($S_{\varepsilon}$), which describes how sparse the representations of the same class are.
-For this purpose, our approach uses a set of clean data to avoid the noise that may affect the estimation.
-Our experiments show that from a set of clean data comprising 10\% of the whole dataset, SCAn can accurately recover the covariance matrices.
-Furthermore, we investigated how much clean data is necessary for the operation of SCAn.
+To achieve a high discriminability on mixed representations, our untangling model needs to accurately estimate the covariance matrix ($S_{\varepsilon}$), which describes how sparse the representations from the same class are.
+For this purpose, our approach uses a set of clean data to avoid the effect induced by the adversary.
+The above experiments have demonstrated that using a small set of clean data occupying the 10\% of the whole dataset, SCAn can accurately recover the covariance matrices.

-Specifically, in the presence of 2\% attack images and 1\% cover images, we adjusted the amount of the clean data for the decomposition analysis.
-The results are shown in Fig~\ref{fig:known_data_ratio}.
-From the figure, we can see that even when the clean data collected for decomposition are merely 0.3\% of the whole dataset, still our approach generated the covariance matrices accurately enough for differentiating the target class from others.
+\textit{Our further study shows that SCAn works well on much smaller amount of clean data and even on the data moderately contaminated}.
+Specifically, in the presence of 2\% attack and 1\% cover images, we adjusted the amount of the clean data used for the decomposition analysis.
+The results are shown in Fig.~\ref{fig:known_data_ratio}.
+We can see here that even when the clean data collected are merely 0.3\% of the whole dataset, still our approach generated the covariance matrices accurately enough for differentiating the target class from others.

+Also we added contaminated images to the clean dataset, considering that $k$ out of $n$ images in the dataset are infected by the adversary.
+Fig.~\ref{fig:k_out_n} shows the experimental results when the ratio $k/n$ goes from 0.01 to 0.25 for each class.
+We found that SCAn is still effective when the ratio reaches $0.17$: that is, when no more than $17\%$ of the images in each class are contaminated by the adversary, still our decomposition algorithm can produce sufficiently accurate parameters to help the untangling and the hypothesis test to capture attack instances.